-The Superstitions were designated Primitive Area in 1937 and wilderness in 1964.
-They encompass 160,000 acres of Sonoran Desert, riparian canyons, oak-juniper woodlands, pine at highest elevations and feature interesting rock formations from volcanic processes.
+The Superstition Mountain lands were designated Primitive Area in 1937 and wilderness in 1964.
+They encompass 160,000 acres of Sonoran Desert, riparian canyons, oak-juniper woodlands, high-elevation pine, and interesting rock formations from volcanic processes.

-Used lightly by early cliff dwellers and Apaches, the Superstitions attracted miners in the 19th and 20th century followed by cattle ranchers selling beef to miners.
-Reavis Ranch sold produce from a vegetable garden and orchard.
-(Reavis’ gravesite is on the AZT north of Rogers Trough trailhead.)
+Used lightly by early cliff dwellers and Apaches, the Superstitions attracted miners in the 19th and 20th centuries, then cattle ranchers selling beef to miners.
+Reavis Ranch had a vegetable garden and orchard.
+(Reavis’ gravesite is on the Arizona Trail [AZT] north of Rogers Trough Trailhead.)
 Springs and trails bear names of other stockmen.
 The popular Dutchman Trail was inspired by a German (“Dutch”) immigrant who claimed to have found gold.
 The “Lost Dutchman’s Mine” search has inspired many books and maps.

 With elevations from 2000 to 5000 feet, the Superstitions often boast high temperatures and dry conditions and are best visited in winter or spring for cool weather and adequate water.

-We saw few people in the 1970s; in the 1980s, vandalism threatened parking at remote trailheads.
-Cattle numbers were reduced.
-But the big trails network became less pleasant as thorny desert scrub encroached lesser-used areas, maybe from reduced grazing after heavy use for many years.
-Many more visitors in late 1990s with hikers and weekend users from Peralta and First Water trailheads near Mesa and Phoenix.
-Stock (horse) overuse reduced some trails into rocky rubble; campers replaced cattle trashing areas near springs.
-The overwhelmed Tonto National Forest had difficulty maintaining trails in 1990s and early 2000s although recently has been aided by adopt-a-trail groups and active AZT volunteers.
+We often visited the area for Christmas break over the years and saw many changes: few people in the 1970s; in the 1980s, vandalism threatened parking at remote trailheads.
+Cattle numbers were reduced, but the vast trails network became less pleasant as thorny desert scrub encroached lesser-used areas, maybe because of reduced grazing after heavy use for many years.
+In the late 1990s the area became a favorite day or weekend visit for users from Peralta and First Water trailheads near Mesa.
+Stock (horse) overuse reduced some trails into rocky rubble; campers not cattle trashed areas near springs.
+The overwhelmed Tonto National Forest had difficulty maintaining trails in the 1990s and early 2000s, although recently has made progress with adopt-a-trail groups and active AZT volunteers.

-I had my own painful experience with trail overuse in March 2017.
-Jogging down Peralta Trail from Fremont Saddle, I slowed to turn on a switchback, and braced my foot against a rock.
-Slick and polished from thousands of boots, rock was like black ice.
+We rarely used the popular trailheads but made an exception in March 2017—to my downfall.
+I was jogging down Peralta Trail from Fremont Saddle.
+I slowed to turn on a switchback, and braced my foot against a rock.
+Slick and polished from thousands of boots, the rock was like black ice.
 I fell and broke my arm.

-Next, we tried to hike in from Reavis Trail after finishing our loop.
-We were told SR 88 was open to Reavis turnoff.
+We finished our loop (down AZT and side trail back to our vehicle).
+But I wanted to see Reavis Falls.
+We agreed to hike in from beginning of Reavis Trail on the Apache Trail (SR 88).
+We were told that the road was open to the Reavis turnoff.
 It wasn’t.
-We parked at road closure by Apache Lake Viewpoint and followed improvised GPS route up a steep wash to Reavis trailhead, cutting off 5+ extra road miles.
-But it cost us an hour and the road through burn was slow going in places, as was the 3-mile route to falls.
-This time we made it down the steep route as far as Reavis Creek—still three-quarter mile short of the falls and just enough daylight left to get back to Lime Mountain where we left packs for camp.
-You can still hike in the burned area—but it’s slow going.
+We parked at road closure and followed GPS up a steep wash to Reavis Trailhead, cutting off 5+ extra road miles.
+But it took an hour and the road through burn was slow in places, as was the steep 3-mile route to the falls.
+We got to Reavis Creek—still almost a mile short of the falls and with just enough daylight left to get back to Lime Mountain where we left our packs for camp.

 (Click upper right box above map to “view larger map” to see legend including NAVAGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)